supervisely-ecosystem/import-wizard-docs/converter_docs/images/cityscapes.md

 # Python SDK example

-You can also use Supervisely Python SDK to import multispectral images.
+You can also use Supervisely Python SDK to import cityscape format.
 Here's an example of how to do it:

 ```python
 # TBD after converter release